Where Paradise Found…

 California Classic – Sam’s Legacy

 A love of woodworking has been part of Sam’s family for more than a century.
-He is a fourth-generation wood craftsman who learned the closely-guarded secrets of traditional Japanese carpentry techniques from his father when he was a boy growing up in Okinawa.
+He is a fourth-generation wood craftsman who learned the closely-guarded secrets of traditional Japanese boat building techniques from his father when he was a boy growing up in Okinawa.
 The elegance of these fabrication techniques creates sleek lines which are harmonious with natural settings, a concept which Sam later adapted to his own unique business venture in the United States.

-Sam’s first California creation was a 40-foot yacht constructed entirely from scratch, a process which took ten years to complete.
+Sam’s first California creation was a 40-foot yacht constructed entirely from scratch, a process which took nine years to complete.
 This accomplishment inspired his next brainchild: gazebos, which were conceived and rendered with the same structural integrity as the family’s traditionally built boats.